awsdocs/aws-lambda-developer-guide/doc_source/configuration-database.md

 Proxy creation takes a few minutes\.
 When the proxy is available, configure your function to connect to the proxy endpoint instead of the database endpoint\.

+Standard [Amazon RDS Proxy pricing](https://aws.amazon.com/rds/proxy/pricing/) applies\.
 For more information, see [Managing Connections with the Amazon RDS Proxy](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/rds-proxy.html) in the Amazon Aurora User Guide\.

 ## Sample Application<a name="configuration-database-sample"></a>